eclipse-tractusx/vas-country-risk/docs/User-Guide.md

 ### How to delete a Report

-You can delete a Report by clicking on the 'trash' icon between the Save and Share functionality
+You can delete a Report by clicking on the 'trash' icon between the Save and Share functionality.

 ![deleteicon](../docs/User-Guide-Images/ReportDeleteIcon.png)

-Afterwards you confirm that you want to delete the Report by clicking on 'yes'
+Afterwards you confirm that you want to delete the Report by clicking on 'yes'.

 ![confirm](../docs/User-Guide-Images/ReportDeleteConfirmation.png)